Kash1503/data-centric-development/README.md

  - Ensured that all data was accurate according to the data held in the database
  - Ensure that the 'test' database entries were not included in the data displayed

+*Automatic Testing*

+To run the automatic tests, please use the command 'python3 test.py' in the console.
+All tests should pass.

+*Bugs*

 Encountered various bugs while testing:

 - Bug found when testing the 'Analytics' page where the data included data from the 'test' recipe data.